shihkster1015/Em-Kevin-Pinnacle-Studio/docs/Create-A-Video.md

 # Task One: Create A Video
 {: .no_toc }

-In this section you will be able to create an x using y.
+In this section you will be able to create your first movies by using the different features in Pinnacle.
+Your movie will be made up of audio and visual that have been imported, edited and enhanced by effects.
+This section will guide you through the basics so you can begin creating without bounds!

 ## Table of contents
 {: .no_toc .text-delta }